pinkbunny1/30days/day5/README.md

 ## commands
-- `docker build (-t nameOfImage) .` : Creates an image.
+- `docker build [-t nameOfImage] path_to_Dockerfile` : Creates an image from Dockerfile.
 Using -t, tag allows users to give a name to the image for convenience.

 - `docker run [image ID or Repository Name]` : Creates a container based on the chosen Image.
 This is why Image is referred as blueprint; containers are created based on the instructions of Images.
+No interaction with the user.

-- `docker run -it [image] sh` : Creates a container and able to interact with that container on the terminal so it enables navigation around container on the host terminal.
+- `docker run -it [image ID or Repository Name] sh` : Creates a container and able to interact with that container on the terminal so it enables navigation around container on the host terminal.
 Containers are created without '-it' will run in the background and the users cant see it nor access it from the terminal.

+- `docker run --rm [image ID or Repository Name]` : Creates a container. `--rm` automatically removes the container once it is existed.

 ## Dockerfile Keywords
 - Dockerfile uses its set of keywords to define the instructions.
 There are a few common ones such as `ADD`, `CMD`, `EXPOSE`, `ENTERYPOINT`, `ENV`